OL-GIT/CheckShot/README.md

 glance at shots in progress, see the possible errors, or simply check the calculation progress.

 Requirements :

   Python3 must be installed on the server if automated, or on the client in case of a network-shared usage.

 Method :

   olCheckSeq.py can be run at the sequence level.
-  You need to specify the name of the shots you want to check.
+  You need to specify the name of the shots you want to check :
-  Ex :

 - python3 olCheckSeq.py P1 P2 P3
 - python3 olCheckSeq.py P*
 - python3 olCheckSeq.py *

   olCheckShot.py can be run at the shot level.
-  It does not need any argument.
+  It does not need any argument :
-  Ex :

 - python3 olCheckShot.py